KellzCodes/Java-Practice/Foundations/5. Arrays and ArrayLists/README.md

 We would see ```4```, since there are four items in the ```prices``` array!

-Example code can be found in the [Length](https://github.com/keldavis/Java-Practice/tree/master/Foundations/5.%20Arrays/Length) folder.
+Example code can be found in the [Array Length](https://github.com/keldavis/Java-Practice/tree/master/Foundations/5.%20Arrays%20and%20ArrayLists/Array%20Length) folder.

-## String array args
+### String array args
-## String[] args
+### String[] args

 When we write ```main()``` methods for our programs, we use the parameter ```String[] args```.
 Now that we know about array syntax, we can start to parse what this means.